 In the 1990s, W5MC offered CY-979 cabinets in an ad that ran in Electric Radio magazine.
 The price was between $150 and $200.
 These cabinets apparently were from either a large collection or some storage depot.
 The cabinets were "restored" by W5MC and this generally included a new powder coat paint job.
 Then they were offered for sale.
-Since the "restoration" removed the original manufacturer's ID, W5MC added a small ink-stamp ID placed on the inside bottom of the cabinet.
-Sometimes these are referred to a "reproductions" but even in the 1990s the cost to manufacture an exact reproduction of the CY-979 with shocks and skids along with screened vent-holes would have cost much more that the $200 selling price.
+Since the "restoration" removed the original manufacturer's ID, W5MC added a small ink-stamp ID placed on the inside bottom of the cabinet with a "1990s date."
+Sometimes these are referred to a "reproductions" but even in the 1990s the cost to manufacture an exact reproduction of the CY-979 with shocks and skids along with screened vent-holes would have cost much more than the $200 selling price.
 These are more accurately called "restored" versions.

 Many times you'll run across CY-979 cabinets that are missing the shock mounts and the skids.
 This seems to have been commonly done to make the cabinet look less "military."
-If the CY-979 is incomplete, that is, missing the shocks and skids, it should be priced substantially less than what the complete CY-979s sell for (which is a lot, these days!)
+If the CY-979 is missing the shocks and skids, it is INCOMPLETE and should be priced substantially less than what the complete CY-979s sell for (which is a lot, these days!)

 |photo left: The rear opening of a CY-979A